To request Patrol aviation services, call the OSHP HUB (614) 799-6633

 The Patrol has a very open policy about providing aviation support and services to any agency in the state that could benefit.
 Patrol pilots can assist with access to any area where “bird’s eye view” photographs would help document a scene for evidence or prosecution.
 Aerial photographs help better document crime and crash scenes, and can give any type of investigation another documentation perspective.

-The Patrol participates in an active marijuana eradication program with the Ohio Bureau of Criminal Identification and Investigation, but Patrol aircraft are also available to other law enforcement agencies for aerial detection of marijuana.
+The Patrol participates in an active marijuana eradication program with the Ohio Bureau of Criminal Investigation, but Patrol aircraft are also available to other law enforcement agencies for aerial detection of marijuana.

 The Patrol’s Caravan aircraft is equipped with a state-of-the-art surveillance package for covert day or night surveillance of persons or objects on the ground.
 Along with the ability to view and record information, the technology provides the opportunity to digitally send images to one or multiple ground-based receivers, allowing on-scene commanders to make tactical decisions based on real-time information.